 There is no compulsory donation for Hotels & Restaurants to participate, because of the volume of soup you will be producing at your own expense.
 Please enter the COMMUNITY category.

 We’re challenging you to clean out your pantry ahead of Mandela Day.
 It’s fun – and rewarding.
 Simply create a recipe using close-to-expiry-date products in your pantry and supplement them with wholesome and nutritious ingredients to make a hearty soup.
-We’ve got plenty of tips to help you in this video – and you might find some inspiration to reduce your food waste at home.

 Not only will every litre of soup you cook feed four hungry people, your participation fee is a donation to Chefs with Compassion.
 The #67000litres Challenge is our biggest fundraiser of the year.
 The money is used to sustain the operational costs for our sharehouse in Joburg, where a dedicated, passionate team of waste warriors, headed up by food rescue partner Hanneke van Linge of Nosh Food Rescue and sharehouse manager Jane Gqozo, rescues produce from the Joburg Fresh Produce Market and donors across the food supply chain, separate the true waste from food that is fit for human consumption, and facilitate the logistics to get it to community kitchens and chefs to cook into nourishing meals.
 Without these funds, Chefs with Compassion can’t our mission to Rescue | Cook | Feed.